silvimica/myprojects/README.md

 ## Overview

-This repository contains a collection of my data science-related projects.
+This repository contains a collection of my data science and engineering projects.
 Below are brief descriptions of each key project featured in this repository.

 ## Contents
 - [Binomial Sentiment Classification Model](#1-binomial-sentiment-classification-model)